marianahuh/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a cross-platform, language-independent application programming interface for HTML and XML documents.
+It represents the page so that programs can change the document tree like structure, style, and content.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

 2. What is an event?

+DOM Events are sent to notify code of interesting things that have taken place.
+Each event is represented by an object which is based on the Event interface, and may have additional custom fields and/or functions used to get additional information about what happened.
+Events can represent everything from basic user interactions to automated notifications of things happening in the rendering model.

 3. What is an event listener?

+An event listener is a procedure or function in a computer program that waits for anevent to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard, network activity, or an internal timer or interrupt.

 4. Why would we convert a NodeList into an Array?

+So that we can implement different kinds of array methods to them.

 5. What is a component?

+Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.

 ### Git Set up